 When Workplace Change Is Unwelcome

-Organizational change is rarely enthusiastically welcomed in the workplace.
+Change management consultants know that organizational is rarely enthusiastically welcomed in the workplace.
 Employees are apt to feel threatened and worried about their job security and possible lack of skills to perform in the new environment.
 Good change leaders and managers recognize the need to overcommunicate with employees during times of change and follow change communication best practices.

 Unfortunately, employees consistently report that they’re not getting the information they want or need during times of change.